-Sole Surviving Suspect Of Paris Attacks Makes Uncooperative Court Appearance
+Sole Surviving Suspect In Paris Attacks Makes Uncooperative Court Appearance

 He will be shuttled back-and-forth for his Brussels trial from France.

-On Monday he was flanked by masked guards in the Palais de Justice courtroom, where he is facing attempted murder charges with co-defendant Sofien Ayari, a 24-year-old Tunisian, and his suspected accomplice in the shootout.
+On Monday he was flanked by masked guards in the Palais de Justice courtroom, where he is facing attempted murder charges with co-defendant Sofien Ayari, a 24-year-old Tunisian, and his suspected accomplice in the Brussels shootout.

 Abdeslam is not expected to face trial in France until next year at the earliest, reports The New York Times, in an indication of the vast network of suspected accomplices and evidence investigators must sift through related to the Paris attacks.